unreal4u/rutverifier/README.md

     * Class will now sprintf into the error array in preparation for later i18n implementation
 * 2.1.0:
     * Now checking JavaScript code with grunt
+* 2.2.0:
+    * This class has now a dependency on unreal4u/rutverifier-js, downloadable on packagist
+    * Cleaned up javascript code that had nothing to do with PHP

 Contact the author
 -------